Who We Are

 When we attend events that welcome his presence he is patient and delighted to be part of any activities that include attention and possible food.

 Geri has been fortunate to always have animals in her life.
-She has worked as a veterinary assistant, Assistant Manger at an Arabian Farm, for Woodland Park Zoo and in Fisheries Research.
+She has worked as a farrier for twenty five years, as a veterinary assistant, Assistant Manger at an Arabian Farm, with exotic animals and in Fisheries.

 She is grateful for the support of her husband, Doug, friends and family who have made it possible for Equine Aid to exist and move forward through their support and encouragement.